The fractional Schr\"odinger equation on compact manifolds: Global controllability results: Exact controllability for the fractional Schr odinger equation

 Note that to show the results of this subsection we only need the set $\omega \subset M$, where the control is effective, satisfying the assumption $(\mathcal{A})$.
-It is important to note that the compactness-uniqueness argument reduces the problem to prove a unique continuation property (UCP) for solutions of \eqref{controlsys}, however, the (UCP) required in this case is derived from the properties of second order elliptic operators.
+It is important to note that the compactness-uniqueness argument reduces the problem to prove a unique continuation property (UCP) for solutions of \eqref{Lcontrolsys}, however, (UCP) required in this case is derived from the properties of second order elliptic operators due to H\"ormander \cite{Hormander}.

-We are in a position to prove the observability inequality associated to \eqref{controlsys}.
+We are now in a position to prove the observability inequality associated to \eqref{Lcontrolsys}.
 The result can be read as follows.